himanshu2454/Kunteksto/docs_source/source/process.rst

 The *vals_inclusive* column is a a boolean flag used only for integers and floats to indicate if the minimum and maximum values entered are inclusive.
 In version 1.x this flag is ignored and all min and max values are considered inclusive.

 The *definition_url* is required for all datatypes and outside of the datatype itself it is the most important column to complete correctly.
 This must be a URL (or at least a URI) that points to a specific definition of this data column.
-Often this will be a controlled vocabulary such as one linked to on http://bioportal.bioontology.org/ or possibly https://cdebrowser.nci.nih.gov/CDEBrowser/ If none of these are appropriate then a link to the project website and some definine page or PDF is useful.
+Often this will be a controlled vocabulary such as one linked to on http://bioportal.bioontology.org/ or possibly https://cdebrowser.nci.nih.gov/CDEBrowser/ for healthcare.
+Other large vocabularies that may be used include standards from OMG http://www.omg.org/ or https://www.edmcouncil.org/financialbusiness.
+If none of these are appropriate then a link to an internal ontology or project website and some definition page or PDF is useful.

 The *def_txt_value* column is used only for strings to state a default value for the model.